TanStack/query/docs/reference/useQuery.md

 - `status: String`
   - Will be:
     - `loading` if there's no cached data and no query attempt was finished yet.
+Queries (including disabled ones) will start in `loading` state.
     - `error` if the query attempt resulted in an error.
-The corresponding `error` property has the error received from the attempted fetch
+The corresponding `error` property has the error received from the attempted fetch.
     - `success` if the query has received a response with no errors and is ready to display its data.
 The corresponding `data` property on the query is the data received from the successful fetch or if the query's `enabled` property is set to `false` and has not been fetched yet `data` is the first `initialData` supplied to the query on initialization.
 - `isLoading: boolean`
   - A derived boolean from the `status` variable above, provided for convenience.